 (2) In any prosecution for an offence against this Act, proof that a person was handling, or had in his or her possession or control, any pearl oyster, pearl oyster spat or pearl oyster container shall, in the absence of evidence to the contrary, be conclusive evidence that the person was carrying out pearling or hatchery activities.

-(3) In any prosecution for an offence against this Act the wholesale value of any pearl oysters at the time of the offence shall be taken to be such amount as the Executive Director, by affidavit, declares.
+(3) In any prosecution for an offence against this Act the wholesale value of any pearl oysters at the time of the offence shall be taken to be such amount as the CEO, by affidavit, declares.

 [Section 53 amended by No. 84 of 2004 s.
-80.]
+80; No. 28 of 2006 s.
+241.]

 54. Forfeiture of seized goods